How Hard Is the ParaPro in 2026?

 2. Application Questions

-About two-thirds of the questions don't just test your knowledge — they test your ability to apply that knowledge to classroom scenarios.
+About one-third of the questions don't just test your knowledge — they test your ability to apply that knowledge to classroom scenarios.
 For example, a math question might ask you to identify the best way to explain a concept to a student, not just solve the problem yourself.

 3. Varied State Requirements